Eshan-Sharma/100-Days-of-ML-Challenge/README.md

 Today's Progress: Today I refreshed my knowledge of multivariable calculus.

 Thoughts: It might take a week to complete calculus as well as probability.
 I will try to end calculus as soon as posible.

+**Day 3: 25 June, 2020**
+Today's Progress: Today I refreshed my knowledge of multivariable calculus.
+Learnt that classical techniques focuses on repetition to understand, when we are using computer we need to understand and then the computer can do the heavy lifting for us.

+Thoughts: I did not update the progress yesterday on github so it is showing a day gap, I don't feel good about it but I tweeted about my day and also studied chain rule, product rule and others.
+I am feeling good about this 100 day challenge, even though it has been only 3 days (not 4th day as I am writing this on 26th june) the outcome will be very good.